Envrin/apex/docs/tests.md

 * [Getting Started with phpUnit](https://phpunit.de/getting-started/phpunit-7.html)
 * [phpUnit Assertions](https://phpunit.readthedocs.io/en/8.0/assertions.html)

+*NOTE:* When running unit tests, you will probably want to modify the /phpunit.xml file, line 13, and change the directory to your package directory of /tests/PACKAGE_ALIAS.
+This will help avoid any errors / failures due to misconfiguration with regards to testing the other packages.

-Below contains links to the seconds within this page:
+Below contains links to the sections within this page:

 1. <a href="#creating_tests">Creating / Executing Test Classes</a>
 2. <a href="#http_request">http_request($uri, $method, $post, $get, $cookie)</a>